mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 2. ... scouting a neutral system for an enemy base – the Imperium believes it is there, but must work through private spies.
-3. ... infi ltrating a smuggler’s organization, so the Imperium can swoop in and smash the crime ring with inside information.
+3. ... infi ltrating a smuggler's organization, so the Imperium can swoop in and smash the crime ring with inside information.
 4. ... fi nding a way to test the loyalty of a planetary